Murray-Bridge-Bunyips/BunyipsFTC/TeamCode/BunyipsLib/src/main/java/org/murraybridgebunyips/bunyipslib/example/README.md

 All examples are written in Java, but Kotlin examples exist if you look at the 'Jerry' robot either in the archived folder or in the robot package.

+The examples here are not exhaustive, you'll need to look at some of the BunyipsLib source code to see specific methods and their usage, or to look at older robots to see how they were implemented with these development features.
+Documentation is a standard for all BunyipsLib source code.

+# Making a new robot

+In order to make a new robot, you'll need to make a new Gradle configuration for it, so you can build and deploy robot specific code without having to group OpModes on different incompatible robots.
+By default, BunyipsLib will always be included with your builds, using the build.common.gradle file in the root of the TeamCode directory.

+You can make your own robot by copying the `../Template` directory and doing the following:

+1. Renaming the directory name to your robot's name
+2. Uncommenting the contents of build.gradle, and renaming the namespace to your robot name package
+3. Editing the package namespace in src/main/AndroidManifest.xml
+4. Editing the package name src/main/java/org/murraybridgebunyips/template to your robot name
+5. Removing the tmp file and populating the folder with your own code

+Ensure to run a Gradle sync (Ctrl + Shift + O) after making these changes.

+# Fast Load

+Fast load is an experimental feature that builds and deploys your code to the robot without rebuilding the entire project.
+This is useful for testing code quickly, but does not persist between restarts of the Robot Controller.
+To fast load a robot configuration in Android Studio, you will need to run the Gradle task `:<robotname>:reloadFastLoad`, substituting `<robotname>` for your robot package.

+To simplify this process, you can create an Android Studio run configuration that runs this task, and ensure it saves to the `/.run` directory for persistence across devices.

+1. Open the Run/Debug Configurations window (Run > Edit Configurations...)
+2. Click the + button in the top left corner and select Gradle
+3. Name the configuration "`<robotname> (fast-load)`", substituting `<robotname>` for your robot package
+4. Set the Gradle task (in Tasks and Arguments) to `:<robotname>:reloadFastLoad`
+5. Ensure Gradle project is set to the root of the project (e.g BunyipsFTC)
+6. Tick the box that says "Store as project file" and by default it should save to the `/.run` directory
+7. Click OK to save the configuration

+Ensure to install your TeamCode properly using the standard configuration when testing is complete.

 ###### Examples written by Lucas Bubner, 2023